 “Intelligent unified searching adds natural language processing, artificial intelligence, and machine learning to this, so search results become more accurate over time based on which search results are accessed, and results are based on the intent of search terms, not just actual search strings,” it says.

-The Future of Knowledge Management
+What Does the Future of Knowledge Management Look Like?

 With the rapid growth of the digital economy, especially amid the pandemic, KM has evolved from Tom Davenport’s classic mid-90s definition of being “the process of capturing, distributing, and effectively using knowledge,” to a much more modern-day Gartner description of “a discipline that promotes an integrated approach to identifying, capturing, evaluating, retrieving, and sharing all of an enterprise’s information assets.”

 According to Gartner, as cited in a Knowledge Management World article, these assets may include “databases, documents, policies, procedures, and previously un-captured expertise and experience in individual workers.”